 Spinach & Ricotta Cannelloni Masterclass with Giuseppe Crupi

-In our last episode of our Chef Recipe Series with Giuseppe Crupi, you will learn how to make a Spinach & Ricotta Cannelloni.
+Giuseppe Crupi will teach you how to make a Spinach & Ricotta Cannelloni.

 It is a simple dish and if you don’t have time to make fresh pasta you can buy cannelloni pasta shells.
 The easiest way to fill the dry cannelloni tubes is to fill a large disposable piping bag with the filling mix, trim of the tip, then squeeze the filling into the dry pasta tubes.